 Darjeeling is a hill station in the Indian state of West Bengal, it is situated close to the Boarder with Nepal and Sikkim.
 Darjeeling is one of the first hill stations of India.
 Darjeeling Town is the Capital of Darjeeling District in West Bengal / Bengal.

 The name "Darjeeling" comes from the Tibetan words Dorje ("thunderbolt") and ling ("place"), literally means "the land of the thunderbolt."
 It is internationally famous for its tea industry and the Darjeeling Himalayan Railway, a UNESCO World Heritage Site.
 The tea plantations date back to the mid-nineteenth century as part of a British development of the area.

-As a travel agent, you need to understand the operational issues of operating a tour in Darjeeling, as it is one of the most beautiful and most important hill station of the region.
+As a travel agent, you need to understand the operational issues of operating a tour in Darjeeling, as it is one of the most beautiful and most important hill stations of the region.

 The major issue is with tourist transport in Darjeeling and Sikkim region.
-Travel Agents must note that due to some legal restrictions coupled with influence of local curtails, free movement of tourism vehicle is difficult in Darjeeling town.
+Travel Agents must note that due to some legal restrictions coupled with the influence of local curtails, free movement of tourism vehicle is difficult in Darjeeling town.
 It is preferable to have a Darjeeling registered taxi vehicle for undertaking the sightseeing here.
 At Tripsy we have several vehicles registered at Darjeeling and hence we can offer a smooth passage for your guests.

 The second major issue to remember here is that in the entire region, tourist vehicles are not available on disposal basis rather vehicles are available on a point to point and itinerary basis.
 As a travel agent/tour operator, you must communicate this information to your guest to avoid trouble.

 You must also remember that not all the sightseeing points are open on all the days.
-If on a particular day a particular sightseeing point is closed, there is no practice of replacing the same with an alternative sightseeing.
+If on a particular day a particular sightseeing point is closed, there is no practice of replacing the same with alternative sightseeing.
 Unless the guests are informed about this, there can be some confusion.